VictorMfana/CAT/README.md

-# Mix and Match
+# Shape Escape
-## Shape and Coulour Matching Game
+## Shape Evading Game

-This is a simple 2D game implemented in Python with WebGL, where the player matches shapes with their corresponding colors.
-The game leverages the capabilities of WebGL and Arcade to provide an interactive and visually appealing experience.
+This is a simple 3D game implemented in Python with WebGL, where the player evades the matching shapes.
+The game leverages the capabilities of WebGL and three.js to provide an interactive and visually appealing experience.

 ## Prerequisites: